 Teach Style First

-I have noticed something through my early clinics this year having to do with teaching style within a particular piece.
 It seems that many of us are really caught up in the details of learning music that sometimes we actually ignore some of the most important musical elements, making it more difficult to add them later on.
 I believe I was probably guilty of this also, at least for a while.
 So while we work meticulously on notes, rhythms, and the technical elements of a piece, we allow important elements to remain dormant in preparation.
 Elements like style and phrasing often are left to touch on after everything else is in place.

 Many years ago a colleague and I discussed this very issue as young high school directors with, perhaps, seven or eight years experience.
 His comment was that he tried to read the piece in its’ entirety and as much “straight through” as possible for the first reading.
 Even on the first reading he addressed style, and continued to do so through the preparation of the piece for performance.
 As I thought about it he made perfect sense!
 Students would learn stylistic concepts along with others, correctly, from day one.